-B. Risk of Civil Forfeiture Due to Criminal Activity
+B. Risk of Civil Forfeiture Due To Criminal Activity

-A trustee has a duty to prevent criminal activity on or with trust property of which the trustee has knowledge because there is a risk that a state or federal governmental authority may seek a forfeiture of the property.
+A trustee has a duty to prevent criminal activity on or with trust property of which it has knowledge of because there is a risk that a state or federal governmental authority may seek a forfeiture of the property.
+Tex.
+Code Crim.
+Proc. §59; 18 U.S. Code § 981.
 Civil forfeiture is a legal process in which law enforcement take assets suspected of involvement with crime or illegal activity.
 It involves a dispute between law enforcement and the property.
-In civil forfeiture, assets are seized by police based on a suspicion of wrongdoing without necessarily charging a person with specific wrongdoing, with the case being between police and the thing itself.
+In civil forfeiture, assets are seized by police based on a suspicion of wrongdoing, and without necessarily even charging a person with specific wrongdoing, with the case being between police and the thing itself.
 The owner of the property does not have to be the one involved in the criminal activity.
 For example, authorities have attempted to seize hotels where illegal drug activities have occurred.